iotaledger/tips/text/0017-message/0017-message.md

                         <td>Payload Type</td>
                         <td>uint32</td>
                         <td>
                             The type of the payload.
 It will instruct the node how to parse the fields that follow.
-Types in the range of 0-127 are "core types" that all nodes are expected to know.
                         </td>
                     </tr>
                     <tr>